juancaorg/picture-in-picture/README.md

 # Picture in Picture

-A Picture in Picture demo built with vanilla JavaScript.
+A Picture-in-Picture demo app built with vanilla JavaScript.

 ## Features